-The Mark Foundation is pleased to announce the recipients of this year’s Momentum Fellowship awards.
-These Fellowships provide support to promising junior investigators, enabling them to reach the next level in their careers.
-All Fellows are nominated by members of the Foundation’s Scientific Advisory Committee and are funded for the duration of one year.
+The Mark Foundation is pleased to announce the recipients of this year’s Momentum Fellowships.
+These awards support promising young investigators, enabling them to reach the next level in their careers.
+All Fellows are nominated by members of The Mark Foundation’s Scientific Advisory Committee and are funded for the duration of one year.

-- Shin Ngiow, PhD, The University of Pennsylvania
+- Shin Foong Ngiow, PhD, The University of Pennsylvania

 - Dr. Ngiow is working to understand the cellular and molecular cooperativity of Lag3 and PD1 signaling in regulating the induction and maintenance of CD8 T cell exhaustion.

-- Katherine Miller, PhD, The Research Institute at Nationwide Children’s Hospital
+- Kevin Ying, PhD, The Research Institute at Nationwide Children’s Hospital

 - Christian Marinaccio, PhD, Dana-Farber Cancer Institute